upslopeio/python-workshop/environment-variables/README.md

 Then write a file named `.env` and put environments variables in (see docs for examples).

+Add `.env` to your gitignore file because it will contain passwords.

 ## Using dotenv with uvicorn

 If you have `dotenv` installed, then you can tell `uvicorn` to use it: